sevidmusic/RoadyModuleUtilities/README.md

 ### \Darling\RoadyModuleUtilities\interfaces\paths\PathToDirectoryOfRoadyModules

-A PathToDirectoryOfRoadyModules defines a path to an existing directory where roady modules are expected to be located.
+A PathToDirectoryOfRoadyModules defines a path to an existing directory where Roady Modules are expected to be located.

 ```
 <?php

 namespace \Darling\RoadyModuleUtilities\interfaces\paths;

+use \Darling\RoadyModuleUtilities\interfaces\paths\PathToExistingDirectory;
 use \Stringable;
-use \Darling\RoadyModuleUtilities\interfaces\paths\PathToExistingDirectory;

 interface PathToDirectoryOfRoadyModules extends Stringable
 {